 Shopping And Locking

 After spending two days immersed in Istanbul’s past, come back to the future with a morning shopping excursion of modern-day Beyoğlu.
-Beginning in Taksim Square, follow the crush of human traffic along the İstiklal Caddesi to Robinson Crusoe 389, a star among the city’s bookshops thanks to its dedicated staff and wide variety of English-language titles (İstiklal Caddesi 195A).
+Beginning in Taksim Square, follow the crush of human traffic along the İstiklal Caddesi to Robinson Crusoe 389, a star among the city’s bookshops with a wide variety of English-language titles (İstiklal Caddesi 195A).
 As the avenue slopes downward into Galata, keep your eyes open for Serdar-ı Ekrem Sokak, a pedestrian-friendly thoroughfare dotted with creative boutiques.
-The designer clothing, jewelry, and furniture at Atelier 55 are not to be missed (Serdar-ı Ekrem Sokak 55), nor are the charming books and gifts at Magnolia Culture, a few blocks southeast on Luleci Hendek Caddesi.
+The designer clothing, jewelry, and furniture at Atelier 55 are not to be missed (Serdar-ı Ekrem Sokak 55), nor are the charming books and gifts at Magnolia Culture on Luleci Hendek Caddesi.

 And maybe it’s just the writer in me, but I find it hard to resist notebooks, journals, and stationery, especially when the brand is local and more than 100 years old.
 As you enter Karaköy, pop inside Ece Ajandasi to experience a little piece of Turkish history on paper (Necatibey Caddesi 30).
 And just down the street, a prime outdoor seat at Karabatak Café is the perfect perch for breaking in your new journal (Kara Ali Kaptan Sokak 7).